FILM REVIEWS

 The artists include two pioneering Latin jazz stars, percussionist Tito Puente and horn player Paquito D’Rivera, as well as father-and-son piano duo Bebo Valdes and Chucho Valdes, Gato Barbieri and his tenor sax, the New York-based ensemble Jerry Gonzalez and the Fort Apache Band, and veteran pianists Chico O’Farrill and Eliane Elias.

-Clearly a labor of love, “Calle 54” is essentially a performance film, with scenes recording music and individual artists talking about their social backgrounds and their work.
+Clearly a labor of love, “Calle 54” is essentially a performance film, with scenes that show the recording process of music and of individual artists talking about their social backgrounds and their work.

 Running Time: 106 Minutes